boazsegev/iodine/README.md

 Iodine is a C extension for Ruby, developed and optimized for Ruby MRI 2.2.2 and up... it should support the whole Ruby 2.0 MRI family, but CI tests start at Ruby 2.2.2.

+**Note**: iodine does **not** support the streaming when using Rack.
+Streaming over Rack should be avoided on any server, WebSockets, SSE and `Range` requests should always be preferred.
+On iodine no data will be sent before the whole of the data is available.

 ## Iodine - a fast & powerful HTTP + Websockets server with native Pub/Sub

 Iodine includes a light and fast HTTP and Websocket server written in C that was written according to the [Rack interface specifications](http://www.rubydoc.info/github/rack/rack/master/file/SPEC) and the [Websocket draft extension](./SPEC-Websocket-Draft.md).